subbuguru/chat-app/README.md

 # Flutter Firebase Chat App

-Welcome to our Flutter Firebase Chat App, my real-time messaging application that uses of Firebase for backend services.
-This application supports essential features such as email authentication, user profiles, friend systems, and one-on-one chat functionalities including time stamps and image sending capabilities.
+A real-time messaging application that uses of Firebase for backend services.
+Supports essential features such as email authentication, user profiles, friend systems, and one-on-one chat functionalities including time stamps and image sending capabilities.

 ## Features